nebulaa/nebulablogs/cmepm3hjp000w02jr8vvseo5p.md

 ## Key Takeaways for Testing and Securing AI

-1. **Red-team your models regularly.** Treat AI systems like production applications—assume they will be attacked and build testing processes accordingly.
+1. **Red-team your models regularly.** Treat AI systems like production applications, assume they will be attacked and build testing processes accordingly.

 2. **Monitor for abnormal patterns.** Flag unusual input patterns, high query volumes, or anomalous responses in production.